Last Updated on

 - 1 tbsp ground ginger

-Cleaning the chicken
+First Cleaning of the Chicken

 - Slide your fingers in the cavity and pull out fatty bits, stringy bits and anything sticking to the skeleton except the white meat.
+Rinse the chickens well.

 - Rub the chickens inside out with half of the salt and some of the lemon wedges.
 You could add ginger at this stage if using it.